zio/zio-zmx/docs/overview/metrics.md

 ## Custom Processing

 If you are already instrumenting your app with Prometheus, then you can provide the Prometheus Metrics you need.
-We can use `labels` to reuse a single metric obejct on multiple points of our app, taking into account the [instrumentation best practices](https://prometheus.io/docs/practices/instrumentation/#use-labels).
+We can use `labels` to reuse a single metric object at multiple points of our app, taking into account the [instrumentation best practices](https://prometheus.io/docs/practices/instrumentation/#use-labels).
 Then what we need is a function capable of matching a Prometheus Metric with a ZMX-metric:

 ```scala mdoc:silent
   val someExternalRegistry = CollectorRegistry.defaultRegistry